mbukatov/tendrl-wiki/Tendrl-release-v1.5.4-(install-guide).md

     systemctl start tendrl-notifier

     ```

-25. Open the following URL in the browser
+25. Enable and start httpd

     ```
+    systemctl enable httpd
+    systemctl start httpd
+    ```

+26. Open the following URL in the browser

+    ```
     http://<FQDN of the server>
     ```

-## Storage Node Installation
+## Tendrl Storage Node Installation

+Installation steps listed there are covered in the following roles of
+tendrl-ansible:

+* tendrl-copr
+* tendrl-storage-node

+The following procedure outlines the procedure to install tendrl storage node components manually:

 1. Install CentOS 7.3 and Gluster.
 Ensure all the participating nodes in the Gluster cluster are peer probed (i.e. present in gluster trusted storage pool), only after which tendrl-node-agent should be installed on all nodes, without peer probe, the node wont be detected by tendrl as a gluster node.